Abigail Disney’s new crusade: Fixing the CEO-to-worker pay gap

 As Disney told lawmakers on Wednesday: “At the happiest place on Earth, they are paid so poorly that they rely on food banks, sleep in cars, or live so close to the bone that even a small problem could send them into a death spiral.”

-Fox Business says Bod Iger’s pay package in 2018 amounted to $65 million—1,400 times the median pay of a Disney employee.
+Fox Business says Bob Iger’s pay package in 2018 amounted to $65 million—1,400 times the median pay of a Disney employee.

 Because the bill targets only companies that operate in the state that make over $10 million in taxable income, smaller businesses would not be subject to the tax.
 Democratic state Senator Nancy Skinner, who is sponsoring the bill, says it would affect about 2,000 of the largest companies in the state.
 It’s estimated the bill could bring in an additional $4.1 billion in annual revenue.